expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 * `pattern` is the pattern to search by.
 This should be [the version 2 pattern](https://github.com/expln/metamath-lamp-docs/blob/master/mm_lamp_versions/dev/explorer/search_by_pattern_v2.md).
 * `pageNum` is the number of the page to return.
 This is an optional parameter.
 Its default value is 1.
 The output of the `findAssertions` function includes the maximum value of `pageNum` for the specified pattern.

+To make two parts of a frame refer to the same unknowns (e.g. the statement you have and the statement you want), combine them into one pattern with an operator (`$*`, `$/`, `$|`): variable bindings stay consistent within a single pattern but are independent across separate space-separated patterns.
+Wrap each group in adjacency brackets `$[+ ... $]` and add a scope flag (e.g. a leading `$a`) to avoid weak matches where the symbols scatter across the frame.

 ## Optimizations to consider